Bloomin' Brands: History

 The company formerly held the Cheeseburger in Paradise and Lee Roy Selmon's restaurant concepts.
-OSI also opened Blue Coral Seafood & Spirits in 2006, and planned 15 locations.
+OSI also opened Blue Coral Seafood & Spirits in 2006 and planned 15 locations.
 They had opened two in California: one at Newport Beach in Orange County, and a second in San Diego, until deciding to close in 2009.

+On June 14, 2007, OSI Restaurant Partners completed a stock repurchase plan, and the company became privately held.
+In April 2012, OSI filed with the Securities and Exchange Commission to raise up to $300 million in an initial public offering.

+On August 7, 2012, after their initial public offering, OSI Restaurant Partners was renamed Bloomin' Brands, named after the Bloomin' Onion, a menu item sold by Outback Steakhouse.
+The company began trading on NASDAQ under the ticker symbol "BLMN."

+In August 2023, it was announced the New York-headquartered hedge fund, Starboard Value, had acquired a 5% stake in Bloomin' Brands for an undisclosed amount.

 Restaurant chains

 As of 2021, chains that the company owns and/or operates include: